mmailhos/gomeans/README.md

 It is relatively efficient: O(2tkn), where n is # objects, k is # clusters, and t  is # iterations.
 Normally, k, t, d << n.
 Check out the references for more details about the algorithm.

+### Roadmap

+I see a couple of optimizations to do and cleaning exposed functions returned structures.
+Coming really soon.

 ### References
 * [Data Clustering Algorithms](https://sites.google.com/site/dataclusteringalgorithms/k-means-clustering-algorithm)
 * [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering)